caplogic/Mappedbus/README.md

 ### Implementation

-Here's how MappedBus solves the synchronization problem between multiple writers:
+Here's how MappedBus solves the synchronization problem between multiple writers (each running in it's own process/JVM):

 * The first eight bytes of the file make up a field called the limit.
 This field specifies how much data has actually been written to the file.
 The readers will poll the limit field (using volatile) to see whether there's a new record to be read.